superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 2. Overall relevance:
    - No single monster was retrieved for all three attributes simultaneously.
-   - The results are fragmented, with different monsters being relevant for different attributes.
+   - The results are fragmented: different monsters are relevant for different attributes.

-This fragmentation in the results highlights a potential issue with our current search approach, as it fails to find monsters that satisfy all criteria at once.

-Maybe we can fix this issue by proactively retrieving more monsters for each attribute?
-Let's try it with 6 monsters for each attribute instead of 3.
+In short, the naive search approach fails to find monsters that satisfy all criteria at once. **Maybe we can fix this issue by proactively retrieving more monsters for each attribute?** Let's try it with 6 monsters for each attribute instead of 3.

 | id                  |   score_look |   score_habitat |   score_behavior |
 |:--------------------|-------------:|----------------:|-----------------:|